-Many Danes grow to be 32 inches tall at the shoulder, towering over most other dog breeds when standing shoulder to shoulder with them.
+A real great Dane can grow to be 32 inches tall at the shoulder, towering over most other dog breeds when standing shoulder to shoulder with them.
 When standing on their hind legs, they can often be taller than most humans.

-Their coats come in varied colorings and patterns, but the best-known combination of both is a black and white patchwork pattern called a “harlequin.”
+Their coats come in varied colorings and patterns, but the best-known combination of both is a black and white patchwork pattern peppered with distinctive black spots called a “harlequin.”

-One reason they’re so good at home security is because of their size; home invaders may take one look at a growling Great Dane and flee right back out the way they came in.
+One reason they’re so good at home security is because of their great size; home invaders may take one look at a growling Great Dane and flee right back out the way they came in.

 This breed of dog also doesn’t require too much maintenance.
-Proper grooming tips include a weekly brushing of the dog’s coat to reduce shedding, using a medium-thistle brush or rubber grooming mitt to get rid of excess fur.
+Proper grooming tips include a weekly brushing of the dog’s coat to reduce shedding using a medium-thistle brush or rubber grooming mitt to get rid of excess fur.